mozilla/bug-handling/policy/feature-flags.md

 Once the feature has been verfied by QA then:

-- The bug for the feature should be moved to RESOLVED VERIFIED status
+- The bug for the feature should be updated to VERIFIED FIXED
 - The bug should be enabled in Beta once Release Management approves
 - the `behind-pref` flag is updated to `betaNN+1`